 Common modules: You will also be taking three common modules as part of your course.
 The "Masters Perspectives" module in the Autumn term, will develop your advanced academic skills as you grow as an independent thinker and researcher.
-Through the distinct lens of your subject field, you will explore advanced critical thinking and analytical skills, and develop your ability to communicate complex ideas, develop research questions and plan to reach ambitious objectives with maximum impact and clarity.
+Through the distinct lens of International Relations, you will explore advanced critical thinking, learn to use primary and secondary sources, familiarise with research design and methods, and develop your ability to communicate complex ideas, formulate research questions and reach ambitious objectives with maximum impact and clarity.

-The "Professional Perspectives" module, in the Spring term will help you define and develop your professional identity and build your career objectives.
-You will explore the skills you need to succeed in contemporary workplaces, including large organisations and start-ups.
-You will explore professional communications, managing projects, collaboration, entrepreneurial and creative thinking, active personal and professional reflection and development.
+The "Professional Perspectives" module, in the Spring term, will help you define and develop your professional identity and build your career objectives.
+You will explore the skills you need to succeed in contemporary international affairs, including large organisations, NGOs, and start-up thinktanks in geopolitics and security.
+One key area we will explore in this module is diplomacy and leadership and we will equip you with the skills to conduct negotiations and resolve conflicts as well as with the ability to confront the ethical and political dilemmas the diplomatic profession poses.
+You will explore professional communication, managing projects, collaboration, entrepreneurial and creative thinking, active personal and professional reflection and development.
 You will also learn strategies for how to plan your career, aware that concepts of work will become increasingly fluid as time goes on.

-And in your last term, you will embark on your "Final Major Project", which is the culmination of your masters course.
+And in your last term, you will embark on your "Final Major Project", which is the culmination of your master's course.
 You will integrate and apply the knowledge, experiences and thinking you have developed in your course to a project that you conceive and design.
 Your project should ideally be focused on your next professional steps - it can form part of your portfolio as you move towards work, further study or setting up a new business.
 It may be based on conducting research, solving a practical problem, or creating an artefact - or it may be a combination of all three.
 Whichever approach you choose, you will critically record and reflect on your intellectual, creative and investigative processes in detail.
 While you will have the support of your course tutors and an academic supervisor, as a postgraduate student you will be expected to develop and prove your ability to operate independently in both academic and professional settings.

 Special Electives: You will be able to choose from a range of electives that go beyond your core discipline and gain even more future-focused skills.
 The Special Electives take a i) skills focus; ii) interdisciplinary focus; or iii) specialist subject focus and are designed to respond to your interests and emerging global trends.
-They are designed to be hyper-relevant to the world we live and work in - now and into the future.
+They are designed to be highly relevant to the world we live and work in as well as into the future.
 In this way, you will consider your core subjects from new angles or add more value to your personal brand with a secondary discipline or language.